Starting guard out for Patriots; Bengals may be without top two receivers

 Chase’s Week 1 availability also has been uncertain after the three-time Pro Bowler missed most of training camp amid a contract dispute.
 Chase participated in practice in a limited capacity this week, and Patriots players and coaches said they’re preparing as if he will play Sunday.

-Speaking Friday, Chase told reporters that he and the team still were “a little bit off” in contract negotiations but that he believed a new deal was “within reach.”
+Chase said Friday that he and the team still were “a little bit off” in contract negotiations but he believed a new deal was “within reach.”
 He called himself a “game-time decision” for Sunday and said he “would probably be limited” if he did play.

-• Tight end Pat Freiermuth signed a five-year contract on Friday that runs through the 2028 season.
-Freiermuth, who has 155 receptions for 1,537 yards and 11 touchdowns in 44 career games, was about to enter the final season of the rookie deal he signed after the Steelers selected him in the second round in 2021.
+• Tight end Pat Freiermuth signed a five-year contract that runs through the 2028 season.

 TITANS: Five-time Pro Bowl wide receiver DeAndre Hopkins will be a game-time decision Sunday for Tennessee’s season opener in Chicago after returning to practice this week while recovering from a left knee injury he suffered July 31.